Whether you feed your dog bones is without a doubt the most controversial and highly debated topic in dog ownership.

 There’s nothing more likely to keep a dog amused and self-reliant than having a bone to focus on.
 The satisfaction we get from watching our dogs’ enjoyment is reward enough.

 Certainly, I observe that a dog who gets to spend at least one hour a day chewing on a raw bone will almost always have excellent dental hygiene.
+So far there is no proven causative link but it’s good circumstantial evidence.

 It’s probably not that important for nutritional reasons to feed your dog bones if you use a balanced commercial dog food.
 However, advice on feeding a balanced home made or raw diet almost always includes a source of calcium.
 Raw meaty bones are one of the best sources of natural calcium.